Winter Bird Feeding: The Basics

 Types of Feeders

 Just as different species prefer different types of seeds, so do they prefer different kinds of feeders.
 Consider providing a variety of feeder types to increase the diversity of visitors.
 The ideal feeder is sturdy and tight so that it stays put and does not allow water in.
-It also is easy to assemble and clean.
+It is also easy to assemble and clean.
 The three main types of feeders are hopper or house feeders, tube feeders, and tray or platform feeders.

 Source: Project Feeder Watch, Cornell Lab of Ornithology.